 2. Visit Angelmó Market

 Visiting Mercado Angelmó is one of the great things to do in Puerto Montt that doesn’t require a tour or travel far outside the city center.
 This market sits on the west side of Puerto Montt along the water.
-While this market is a good place to pick up souvenirs, Angelmó is more famously known for its fish market.
+While it is a good place to pick up souvenirs, Angelmó is more famously known for its fish market.

 Fishermen bring in fresh catches daily, and there are restaurants around the market serving delicious salmon, ceviche, and more.
 When we went, there were smaller stands selling quick bites and also places to sit down and have a larger meal.
 There were many staff members presenting their menus as we walked by.
-You can also pick up some fresh fish to cook at your accommodation if cooking is an option.
+You can also pick up some fresh fish to prepare at your accommodation if cooking is an option.

 At the far end of the market, there were quite a few birds and sea lions lounging about waiting for fishermen to throw scraps into the water.